URSS Project 2011 - The construction of the Cistercian Church at Pontigny, c. 1130-1150

 URSS Project 2019 - The Stained Glass of Rugby School Chapel

 My research is concerned with the architectural history of the great churches and cathedrals of the medieval period, and with the ways in which those buildings were constructed and used.
 I am interested in how the medieval, and early-modern construction industry was organised, how masons were trained, how buildings were designed and how the materials used were chosen, supplied, and worked.
 I have published a number of studies of individual buildings, as well as papers on building materials, and on aspects of medieval design and construction including masons' marks.
 Part of my work at present is on the changes that occurred in site organisation during the emergence of the architect, as opposed to the master-mason, in the early-modern period.
 I am also interested in the way in which the intended use of a building, whether as a centre for pilgrimage, the setting for a shrine, or as a statement of power, influences both its design and layout.

 Most of my work has been based on a detailed study of the fabric of medieval and early-modern buildings, a form of buildings archaeology, to determine the ways in which those buildings have been constructed.
 I have been working on buildings from the 13th century in this country, particularly those of the East Midlands, and more recently have been looking at 11th and 12th-century major churches in France and Spain.
-I have also extended this study to the early-modern period and have been working with English Heritage on Apethorpe Hall in Northamptonshire, for which I adapted and further developed the recording methodologies that I had previously used on medieval buildings.
+I have also extended this study to the early-modern period and have been working with English Heritage on Apethorpe Hall and Kirby Hall in Northamptonshire, for which I adapted and further developed the recording methodologies that I had previously used on medieval buildings.
 I am now extending this type of study to other country houses in the Midlands.